 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences, and claims and judgments, are recorded only when payment is due.
-General capital asset acquisitions are reported as expenditures in governmental funds.
-Issuance of long-term debt and acquisition under capital leases are reported as other financing sources.
+General capital asset acquisitions, including entering contracts giving the City the right to use leased or subscription assets, are reported as expenditures in governmental funds.
+Issuance of long-term debt and financing through leases or subscriptions are reported as other financing sources.